mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 ### Ask ChatGPT to ask you the following question:

-> Can You ask me 10 questions and then help me figure out which field (iOS, web, Android, Security, Networking, web, DB, AI, Compilers, data structures and algorithms, framework development, etc) of Computer science is best for me?
+> Can You ask me 10 questions and then help me figure out which field (iOS, web, Android, Security, Networking, web, DB, AI, Compilers, data structures and algorithms, framework development, server, etc) of Computer science is best for me?

 It will help you get a good start.